microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

         easier or more performant to serve files from a different domain than the one handling standard WOPI requests.

     HostEditUrl
-        A URI to the :term:`host frame` that loads the :wopi:action:`edit` WOPI action.
+        A URI to the :term:`host page` that loads the :wopi:action:`edit` WOPI action.
 This URL is used by Office Online to navigate between view and edit mode.
 In addition, the HostEditUrl property contains the URL that is stored in the recent documents list if a :term:`ClientUrl` is not provided.